oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-Your local storage is ready to be added to the Red Hat Enterprise Virtualization environment.
+Your local storage is ready to be added to the oVirt environment.

-### ⁠Adding Local Storage
+### ⁠11.8.
+Adding Local Storage

 **Summary**

 Storage local to your host has been prepared.
-Now use the Manager to add it to the host.
+Now use oVirt to add it to the host.

 Adding local storage to a host in this manner causes the host to be put in a new data center and cluster.
 The local storage configuration window combines the creation of a data center, a cluster, and storage into a single process.